samchaaa/simple_btc_algo/README.md

 Default size is 0.001 BTC, so the algo will by default trade just 0.001 per hour, until you are either 100% long or 100% flat.

+Intended to be traded unleveraged, currently no risk management.

 Algorithm is set up to implement immediately, just input your credentials and run.

 **Subscribe to https://samchaaa.substack.com/ for more in depth code, studies, and ready-to-implement algorithms.**